 Bogdan Demeny (RacketPal co-founder and CTO) graduated from the Faculty of Mathematics and Computer Science at the University of Transylvania, in Brasov, with the perfect score.
-He was in the sixth grade when he built his first website, and then he continued to develop websites and mobile apps for friends.
+He was only six years old when he built his first website, and then he continued to develop websites and mobile apps for friends.
 This helped him build a successful academic and professional career.

 ID 97031200 © Wavebreakmedia Ltd/Dreamstime.com)